influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/math_operators.md

 ### Subtraction

-You can subtract a constant.
+Perform subtraction with a constant.

 ```sql
 SELECT 1 - "A" FROM "sub"